Jzhen123/Awesome-Blog-About-Awesome-Experiences/README.md

 - [ ] Become a Full Stack Web Developer
 - [ ] Land a Job

-Click below to keep up to date on each week of my point of view of our journey :)
+Click below to keep with me on each week this Awesome journey!

 [Week One](blog.md)